Chin Kung: Early life

-He was born in Lujiang County, Anhui, China as Hsu Yeh-hung (徐業鴻, Xú Yèhóng), and received some classical Confucian education from a tutor in his hometown.
+Born as Hsu Yeh-hung (徐業鴻, Xú Yèhóng) in Lujiang County, Anhui, in 1927 Chin Kung received some classical Confucian education from a tutor in his hometown.
 At the age of ten, he moved with his family to Fujian where his father was posted as a chief secretary for the country government.
 When the Second Sino-Japanese War erupted, Hsu's father joined the National Revolutionary Army.
 Due to the disruptions of war, which he described as 'unsettling and traumatic', he had to hike with other schoolchildren further inland to Guizhou province in the southwest to avoid battlefront areas.
 He studied at the National Third Kuichou High School during the Second World War, and then at Nanking First Municipal High School following the war.
 His formal secular education ended in 1947, when his father died, depriving the family of their only breadwinner.

 In 1949, after the communist victory in the Chinese Civil War, he moved to Taiwan and spent thirteen years as a clerk at the Shihchien Institute, a training institution for military officers, studying Buddhism and Philosophy in his spare time under the guidance of Professor Fang Tung-mei (方東美), Changkya Khutukhtu (章嘉呼圖克圖 a master in Mongolian Buddhism), and lay teacher Lee Ping-nan (李炳南).
 He entered the monastic life in 1959, and was ordained at Lintzi Temple at Yuanshan in Taipei, Taiwan.
 It was then that he received the dharma name of Chin Kung, meaning "pure emptiness".
 He started studying under Lee Ping-nan in Taichung in 1958 and trained under him for ten years.
 At the time, there was an oversupply of monks in Taipei, due to an influx of refugees from mainland China, and there was not enough positions in temples for them.
 Furthermore, associates of Lee were viewed unfavourably by the establishment, as lay dharma teacher Lee was frowned upon for intruding into what was seen as the domain of ordained monks.

+In 1961, Chin Kung was ordained a Buddhist monk.